tomvanbraeckel/yamcs.github.com/running.md

     $ curl -sSL https://get.docker.com/ | sh

-Docker's official documentation also explains how to set up <tt>docker</tt> so that you don't need to prepend every command with <tt>sudo</tt>, which we definitely recommend.
+Docker's official documentation also explains how to set up <tt>docker</tt> so that you don't need to prepend every command with <tt>sudo</tt>, which we would recommend.
 Further instructions presume that <tt>docker</tt> was configured as such, and will no longer mention the use of `sudo`.

 Verify correct installation by running <tt>docker -v</tt>.